Paulomiezi1/Paulomiezi1/README.md

 ### Hi, I'm Paulo!
 Welcome to my profile!
 How is it going? 👋 👋

 Hi!
 I'm a developer that loves create new things!
-Currently I'm learning and trying to expand my knowledge in Node.js, ReactJS and React Native 🤓📖
+Currently I'm learning and trying to expand my knowledge, end my favorite Stack is 💻 Node, ReactJS, React Native, Typescript
+Ask me about C#, JAVA
 <!--
 **Paulomiezi1/Paulomiezi1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.